wp-plugins/zigwidgetclass/readme.txt

 Donate link: http://www.zigpress.com/donations/
 Tags: widgets, widget, widget instance, custom class, classes, css, zig, zigpress Requires at least: 3.1.1
-Tested up to: 3.1.2
+Tested up to: 3.3.1
-Stable tag: 0.3
+Stable tag: 0.3.1

 Lets you add a custom class to each widget instance.

 == Description ==

 ZigWidgetClass adds a free text field to each widget control form on your widget admin page.
 Enter a class name in the box and it will be added to the classes that WordPress applies to that widget instance.
+It only works with widgets created by extending the built-in multi widget class.

 Requires WordPress 3.1.1+ and PHP 5.2.4+.